Caesium bisulfate: Potential applications

-The maximum conductivity of pure CsHSO_{4} is 10 mS/cm, which is too low for practical applications.
-In composites with SiO_{2}, TiO_{2}, and Al_{2}O_{3}), the proton conductivity below the phase transition temperature is enhanced by a few orders of magnitude.
+The maximum conductivity of pure CsHSO4 is 10 mS/cm, which is too low for practical applications.
+In composites with SiO2, TiO2, and Al2O3), the proton conductivity below the phase transition temperature is enhanced by a few orders of magnitude.

-Unlike hydrated protonic conductors, the absence of water in CsHSO_{4} provides thermal and electrochemical stability.
-Electromotive force (EMF) measurements in a humidified oxygen concentration cell verified the high ionic nature of CsHSO_{4} in its superprotonic phase.
+Unlike hydrated protonic conductors, the absence of water in CsHSO4 provides thermal and electrochemical stability.
+Electromotive force (EMF) measurements in a humidified oxygen concentration cell verified the high ionic nature of CsHSO4 in its superprotonic phase.
 Based on heat rotation, the voltage stayed the same for over 85 hours during the measurement, particularly at the high temperature.
 These results, demonstrate the thermal independence from humidity-type environments.
-Additionally, the crystal structure of CsHSO_{4} allows for quick transport of smaller charged ions, resulting in efficient energy transfer in electrochemical devices.
+Additionally, the crystal structure of CsHSO4 allows for quick transport of smaller charged ions, resulting in efficient energy transfer in electrochemical devices.